Articles of Association

 For legal acts that fall outside the day-to-day management and special assignments, the association is only bound by the signatures of two board members together.

 Art.
-16. The administrative body shall be convened by the chairman or by two administrators by e-mail, stating the agenda.
+16. The administrative body shall be convened by the secretary by e-mail, stating the agenda.

 The administrative body is a college.
 It may issue internal regulations as stipulated in Article 2:59 of the LCA.

-The meetings shall be chaired by the chairman and, in his absence, by the vice-chairman.
-If neither the chairman nor the vice-chairman are present, the meeting shall be chaired by the secretary.
+The meetings shall be chaired by the chairman and, in his absence, by the secretary.
+If neither the chairman nor the secretary are present, the meeting shall be chaired by the oldest member of the administrative body present.

 Decisions shall be taken by a simple majority of votes; at least the majority of the administrators must be present or validly represented.
 In the event of a tied vote, the vote of the chairman or of the person replacing him shall decide.